damaratix/sans-holiday-hack-2021/sources/challenge13.md

 <br>
 <br>

-To complete this challenge, we have a write a code in `Verilog`, an Hardware Description Language used to model electronic system [(Learn more)](https://en.wikipedia.org/wiki/Verilog).
+To complete this challenge, we have to write a code in `Verilog`, an Hardware Description Language used to model electronic system [(Learn more)](https://en.wikipedia.org/wiki/Verilog).
 We are using `Verilog 2005`.
 <br>
 The program needs to generate a square wave at `500Hz`, `1000Hz`, `2000Hz` and at a random frequency.